 D) Self-insurance fund common expenses

-The law (article 1071.1 of the Civil Code of Quebec) will compel, no later than June 13, 2022, any syndicate of co-owners to set up a liquid and available at short notice self-Insurance fund.
+The law (article 1071.1 of the Civil Code of Quebec) will compel, on April 15, 2022, any syndicate of co-owners to set up a liquid and available at short notice self-Insurance fund.
 The obligation to set up such a fund is already an existing practice in several co-ownerships.
 The amounts deposited therein belong to the syndicate and are not refundable to the co-owners selling their private portion.
 This self-insurance fund is firstly intended for the payment of the deductibles in the insurance policies taken out by the syndicate.
 It is also allocated to indemnify the damages caused to property in which the syndicate has an insurable interest, when the contingency fund or an insurance indemnity cannot cover.
 This fund is established by taking into account the deductibles and a reasonable additional amount to cover other foreseeable payments.
 Finally, it should be noted that the government will determine by regulation how to establish the minimum co-owners' contributions to this fund.

 Furthermore, Article 1064 of the Civil Code of Québec was amended in 2018 following the amendments made to the latter by Bill 141, in keeping with the introduction of the obligation for syndicates of co-ownership to establish a self-insurance fund, provided for in the recently adopted article 1071.1 of the Civil Code of Québec,.
 It is thus stipulated that each co-owner contributes, in proportion to the relative value of his fraction, to the self-insurance fund, constituted pursuant to Articles 1071 and 1071.1. respectively.